fhiso/sources-and-citations/creators-name.md

 If *sort data* is present, it precedes the *bibliographic version*, and is separated from it by an `@` *character* (U+0040).
-If the *sort data* is not explicitly given in the `CreatorsName`, it defaults to the *bibliographic version*.  [*Example &mdash;* "`Homer`" and "`Homer @ Homer`" are treated identically; the omited *sort data* in the former has been written explicitly in the latter.
+If the *sort data* is not explicitly given in the `CreatorsName`, it defaults to the *bibliographic version*.

+{.example} "`Homer`" and "`Homer @ Homer`" are treated identically; the omited *sort data* in the former has been written explicitly in the latter.
 Japanese names will normally need the *sort data* giving explicitly.
-Emperor Meiji might be represented "`めいじてんのう @ 明治天皇`", where the first part gives the pronunciation of Meiji-tennō in hiragana.]
+Emperor Meiji might be represented "`めいじてんのう @ 明治天皇`", where the first part gives the pronunciation of Meiji-tennō in hiragana.

 Because the *sort data* is the leading substring of the `CreatorsName`, and if omitted defaults to the *bibliographic version* which would then